Matarwy/TradingPlanet-Swap/docs/CORE.md

 # Swap Core (`src/core`)

-In-browser atomic swap protocol based on HTLC
+In-browser P2P swap protocol based on HTLC

 Try demo at https://swaponline.io/#/exchange

 **THIS IS ALPHA VERSION AND CAN BE CHANGED SIGNIFICANTLY**

-Swap Core is a decentralized exchange protocol (DEP) for crosschain atomic swaps, based on HTLC.
+Swap Core is a decentralized exchange protocol (DEP) for crosschain P2P swaps, based on HTLC.
 It is written on JavaScript and can be run in browser or via NodeJS.

-*tags: HTLC, atomic swap, javascript, browser, crypto, bitcoin, ethereum, erc20*
+*tags: HTLC, P2P swap, javascript, browser, crypto, bitcoin, ethereum, erc20*

 ## Supported currencies